plone/training/installation.rst

 * on dedicated servers
 * in the cloud (e.g. using Amazon EC2)

-Note that you can't use a $5/month hosting provider because they are usually specialize on LAMP-setups (Linux, Apache, MySQL, php) and usually don't meet the minimum requirements for Plone.
-We need to reevalutate this
+Note that until some time ago, you could not run Plone on a $5/month hosting provider.
+It should work no on the Digitalocean plan.

 Read more about where to host Plone: http://plone.org/documentation/faq/where-can-i-host-my-plone-site